Decathlon/vitamin-compose/buttons/README.md

 `iconSide: IconSide = IconSide.LEFT` | If an icon is added, you can configure the side at the start or end of the button `enabled: Boolean = true` | True if you can click on the button, otherwise false `colors: ButtonColors = VitaminButtonsColors.primary()` | The colors of the background and the content in enabled and disabled
-`sizes: VitaminButtonSizes = VitaminButtonsSizes.mediumSize()` | The sizes for the text, paddings and width/height
+`sizes: VitaminButtonSizes = VitaminButtonsSizes.medium()` | The sizes for the text, paddings and width/height
-`ripple: RippleTheme = VitaminTheme.ripples.brand` | The ripple effect applied on the component `onClick: () -> Unit` | The callback to be called when the user click on the button
+`borders: ButtonBorders = VitaminButtonsBorders.none()` | The width and color of the border in enabled and disabled `ripple: RippleTheme = VitaminTheme.ripples.brand` | The ripple effect applied on the component `onClick: () -> Unit` | The callback to be called when the user click on the button